Automatic Debiased Machine Learning via Riesz Regression: Proofs

-\textbf{Proof of Corollary 2:} An upper bound for the critical radius of a MLP neural net is given in equation (A.10) of Farrell, Liang, and Misra (2021, FLM).
+\begin{proof}[Proof of Corollary \ref{cor1}] An upper bound for the critical radius of a MLP neural net is given in equation (A.10) of \cite{farrell2021deep}.
 Using the fact that the number of parameters given there is bounded by $CK^{2}m$ it follows that

 where $C$ denotes a generic positive constant.
 Let $\epsilon_{n}=\inf _{\alpha\in\mathcal{A},x\in\mathcal{X}}\left\vert \alpha(x)-\alpha _{0}(x)\right\vert .$ It follows by the uniform approximating bounds given in FLM, in particular in the first inequality on the top of p.
 206, that